matomo-org/developer-documentation/docs/3.x/expose-api-methods.md

 ### Keep API methods small

 At Piwik we aim to write clean code.
 Therefore, we recommend to keep API methods small (separation of concerns).
-An API pretty much acts like a Controller:
+An API basically acts like a Controller:

 ```php
 public function createLdapUser($idSite, $login, $password)